transifex/transifex-javascript/packages/cli/README.md

   --token=<value>           native project public token

 DESCRIPTION
-  Pull content from Transifex for offline caching
+  Pull content from Wordsmith for offline caching
   Get content as JSON files, to be used by mobile Javascript SDKs for offline support or warming up the cache with initial translations.